 This instructional programme comprises a research project culminating in a dissertation.
 In their dissertation students must prove that they understand a particular problem in the industry in which they have done research, are able to analyse and set it out logically, are able to arrive at logical conclusions or a diagnosis, and then able to make proposals for the improvement/the elimination of the problem.

-The dissertation must comply with the normal general technical requirements and rules with regard to scope, quality and layout per
+The dissertation must comply with the normal general technical requirements and rules with regard to scope, quality and layout per Rule G43.

-Rule G43.

 Duration of instructional programme.

-The minimum duration of the degree is one year.
+The minimum duration of the degree is one year and the maximum duration is 3 years.

-4. PROGRAMME STRUCTURE
+5. PROGRAMME STRUCTURE

-5.1 DIPLOMA: MANAGEMENT ACCOUNTING
+5.1 DIPLOMA: MANAGEMENT ACCOUNTING: DIMACI